hardlystrictlyjerry/hardlystrictlyjerry.github.io/jam16.md

 # Setlist selection

 Here's a list of the setlists from the last two jams plus this upcoming Saturday.
 I feel a top priority is for everyone to be able to get one or two of their favorites into the setlist.
 So, please come prepared to indicate a couple of songs you'd like us to play.
 That should generate around a dozen "high priority" songs which we can augment with others to round out the gig.
 We can figure out the setlist order, who sings what, etc. later.
+Michael indicates that Candis likes Scarlet-Fire, so maybe that can be her two choices!

 | Jan | April | June |
 |-----|-------|------|